kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 |469.2       |2.077  |

 ## Cross-band repeat
-Repeating a DMR signal using analog cross band repeat does not work.
-It will capture and repeat, but receiving radios will not decode.
+Although the 578 will capture and repeat a DMR signal using two analog channels, it will not be usable.
+You can however repeat DMR into analog voice or analog voice into DMR.
+If you use A+D on the receiving channel, it will receive both analog and digital and repeat them into whatever mode the transmitting channel is set to.